sjackman/10xgenomics-slides/10xgenomics-slides.md

 ## Separate Molecules

-- We have the barcode overlap graph
+- We have the barcode overlap graph \
-- We want the molecule overlap graph
+  but we want the molecule overlap graph
 - Separate each barcode into its component molecules
 - Look at the neighborhood graph of each barcode \
   (vertex-induced subgraph of its immediate neighbors)
-- Each connected component (or community) is one molecule
+- Each community is one molecule

 ----------------------------------------

 ![Neighborhood graph of one barcode with two molecules](images/physlr-molecules.png)

-## Layout
+## Overlap **Layout** Consensus

 - A layout is a linear ordering of molecules
 - Find a path through the molecule overlap graph